RL circuit: Introduction

 The fundamental passive linear circuit elements are the resistor (R), capacitor (C) and inductor (L).
-These circuit elements can be combined to form an electrical circuit in four distinct ways: the RC circuit, the RL circuit, the LC circuit and the RLC circuit, with the abbreviations indicating which components are used.
+They can be combined to form the RC circuit, the RL circuit, the LC circuit and the RLC circuit, with the abbreviations indicating which components are used.
 These circuits exhibit important types of behaviour that are fundamental to analogue electronics.
 In particular, they are able to act as passive filters.

-In practice, however, capacitors (and RC circuits) are usually preferred to inductors since they can be more easily manufactured and are generally physically smaller, particularly for higher values of components.
+Capacitors are usually preferred to inductors since they can be more easily manufactured and are generally physically smaller, particularly for higher values of components.
+But parasitic inductance may still be unavoidable.

 Both RC and RL circuits form a single-pole filter.
 Depending on whether the reactive element (C or L) is in series with the load, or parallel with the load will dictate whether the filter is low-pass or high-pass.

 Frequently RL circuits are used as DC power supplies for RF amplifiers, where the inductor is used to pass DC bias current and block the RF getting back into the power supply.